-- Level 1 (first year) is equivalent to the lower primary level and - Level 2 (second year) is equivalent to the upper secondary level.
+• Level 1 (first year) is equivalent to the lower primary level and

-40 MLRC was established as NGO in March 2000 with an aim to promote literacy activities in Myanmar.
+&lt;sup>40 MLRC was established as NGO in March 2000 with an aim to promote literacy activities in Myanmar.
 It has implemented NFPE in 80 townships and Extended and Continuous Education and Learning (EXCEL) Project for out-of-school children in 6 townships.
 Moreover, it provides technical support and training to NFE implementers from different INGOs and NGOs.